 As a first-time editor, I must say that my publishing experience was made incredibly easy by the wonderful folks at BenBella.
 They were right there with me at every turn and helped me navigate what otherwise would have been the intimidating intricacies involved in moving thoughts from paper to manuscript, and page to book.
 Bravo, too, to a publishing company with a conscience.
 In addition to taking me by the hand in the process, they took a leap of faith when they adopted our cause and published a cookbook dedicated to helping us feed thousands of seniors who would otherwise go hungry.
 I love BenBella!
 Enid Borden, Founder, President and CEO of the National Foundation to End Senior Hunger, and former President and CEO of the Meals on Wheels Association of America.

-Book publishing is going through profound changes the future if unpredictable.
+Book publishing is going through profound changes.
+The future is unpredictable.
 This is what makes publishing such a fascinating business to be in.
 But even with all the change, we think a few essentials will always remain:

 - Publish with passion.
 Most books are sold because one person says to another, “You need to read this book.”
 Passion can’t be created or marketed into a book.
 It only emerges as the result of an author delighting, entertaining, illuminating, or educating in a way that resonates with the reader.
 At BenBella, we try hard to only publish books that we care passionately about, books that are exciting, fun, and/or profound.
 We’d rather publish fewer books than release anything we aren’t crazy about.
 But we aren’t snobs―just because a book is intelligent doesn’t mean it can’t also be fun.